auriq/essentia_docs/source/tutorial/dataprocessingtutorials/etl.rst

     Creates the stream for purchase category, for the date range of 2014-09-01 through 2014-09-30.
 The stream is then admitted to aq_pp command through stdout, where any records that contains invalid data are skipped (``eok``), and error messages are silenced (``gui``).

 :Line 3:
     Under the first ``-eval`` option, it creates a new column 't', which is a signed integer (``is:t``).
-Then 2 :ref:`DateToTime() <DateToTime()>` buildin function is used to convert the date string ``purchaseDate`` into `Unix Time <https://en.wikipedia.org/wiki/Unix_time>`_ and output integer value.
+2 :ref:`DateToTime() <DateToTime()>` buildin function is used to convert the date string ``purchaseDate`` into `Unix Time <https://en.wikipedia.org/wiki/Unix_time>`_ and output integer value.
 Finally the difference between the current records' Unix time and Unix time of ""2014-09-15" is assigned to column ``t``.
 Positive values of 't' indicate that the record was collected after the 15th.

 :Line 4:
     creates a filter condition, which is triggered for all records on or after the 15th.

 :Line 5:
-    adjusts the articleID to correct for the website error.
+    increment the articleID by one to account for the error.

 :Line 6:
-    ends the block
+    ends the conditional statement block

 :Line 7:
     specifies the output columns.
-If not provided, it would also output our new 't' column which we used only for temporary purposes.
+If not provided, it would also output our new 't' column which we used only for temporary purposes. ``notitle`` attribute is used to skip the output data's header.

 We could have just issued 2 Essentia commands, one with dates selected before the 15th and another for dates after.
-In this case it would have been easy, but there are other scenarios where it becomes more problematic.
+That will requires us to run 2 separete ``aq`` and ``bzip`` commands for each period of the data stream, hence above solution was used.